wadehuber/codeexamples/linux/setup.md

 For CSC220 and for compiling C & C++ in CSC240 you will need a UNIX-style terminal.
 Directions for getting started on the following 4 development environments are listed here (keep in mind that ***you only need one!***):

-- Linux on a virtual machine (VM)
-- Windows Subsystem for Linux (Windows 10)
+- On Windows, I recommend you use the Windows Subsystem for Linux (Windows 10)
+- On MacOS, the terminal will be sufficient
+- You can also install Linux on a virtual machine (VM) using VM Ware, Openbox, etc.
-- Cygwin on Windows
+- On older versions of Windows, you can install Cygwin on Windows (but WSL is better)
-- MacOS
-- Linux
+- And of course, you can install Linux as a primary operating system, though this is not required for this course

+Installation directions are shown below.

-I created some videos to demonstrate how to compile under Linux or any other UNIX-like terminal.
+I have created some videos to demonstrate how to compile under Linux or any other UNIX-like terminal.
 Keep in mind that depending on the specific terminal you use, some things may be slightly different, but the overall procedure is the same.

 - A [comparison of compiling C code using the 3 different methods for using gcc on Windows](https://www.youtube.com/watch?v=irCWodI1MO4)
 - A [video with a step-by-step walkthrough of editing, compiling, & running a C program](https://youtu.be/CPn8nvxbXFs) (7:37)